 "We tried to put up bond (for Turner).
 But the sheriff told us we needed one person to sign for bond on each count.
 He said there was only one person among us who was qualified to sign, and we needed 14."
 Sheriff Moore said the rules about signing for bond were given to him by the Superior Court.
-"The whole doggone thing is illegal," charged Howard Moore, of Atlanta, Turner's lawyer.
-"It is a patent attempt BY GREG KANNERSTEIN BIRMINGHAM -- Between Mounfain Brook and Bessemer, Highland and Homewood, riding buses is one sure way to break the monotony of life in Birmingham.
+"The whole doggonething is illegal," charged Howard Moore, of Atlanta, Turner's lawyer, "It is a patent attempt BY GREG KANNERSTEIN BIRMINGHAM -- Between Mounfain Brook and Bessemer, Highland and Homewood, riding buses is one sure way to break the monotony of life in Birmingham.
 Almost every ride provides a little bit of drama on the city's "desegregated" bus lines -- and for only a quar- Negroes don't have to sit in the back of the buses any more.
 Now it's the whites who worry about where to sit.
 A rigid code of ethics has evolved for white passengers.
-Violators of this code THE GROUND RULES often are met with stares, comments and, occasionally, insults.

-The ground rules of the riding game l.
-Whites cannot sit behind Negroes on the same side of the bus.
-It's all right to sit behind a Negro if he's on the other side. left, a new white passenger must stand even if the "Negro" section has plenty of seats.

-Usually, whites occupy the two sideways seats at the front of the bus, plus a few of the two passenger seats that face the front.
-Negroes fill in behind the first "Negro" seat on each side.
-THE FUN BEGINS When the buses get crowded, though, the fun begins.
+Violators of this code often are met with stares, comments and, occasionally, insults.
+THE GROUND RULES The ground rules of the riding game 1.
+Whites cannot sit behind Negroes on the same side of the bus, It's all right to sit behind a Negro if he's on left, a new white passenger must stand even if the "Negro" section has plenty of seats.
+Usually, whites occupy the two sideways seats at the front of the bus, plus a few of the two passenger seats that face the front, Negroes fill in behind the first "Negro" seat on each side, THE FUN BEGINS When the buses get crowded, though, the fun begins.

 If all the "white" seats are filled, entering whites will stand in the "white" section.
 So, sometimes a bus that is three-quarters empty will have eight people crowded into six square feet of standing room.
-Only when a white man leaves does a seat become "vacant" for another But if a Negro, sitting near the front the seats in front of the next Negro. some whites sit sullenly behind them-with several empty seats behind him. gets up, then white standees fill in all occupy the foremost seats in the bus, When Negroes, usually young ones, but most stand.
+Only when a white man leaves does a seat become "vacant" for another But if a Negro, sitting near the front the seats in front of the next Negro, some whites sit sullenly behind them -with several empty seats behind him,

+When Negroes, usually young ones, but most stand.

+Usually, Negroes do sit toward the

-rear, although often not behind the rear doors.
-"It's just habit," a middleaged Negro housewife explained.
-A companion said, "Why cause trouble?"
-A white man said he "never thought about" where he sat and "didn't much A SLIM BLONDE
+rear, although often not behind the rear doors, "It's just habit," a middleaged Negro housewife explained.

+A companion said, "Why cause trou-

+A white man said he "never thought about" where he sat and "didn't much care."

+A SLIM BLONDE

-A slim blonde in sunglasses said she did think about it, though, "They know their place and we know ours," she rea- Many other whites are curious when a white man sits in the "Negro" sec- When such a man stepped off a bus recently, a white woman stopped him.
-"Where y'all from, son?" she asked.
-"Huntsville," he replied.
-She nodded her head and said, "My daddy was right.
-Anyone from north of Birmingham IS a damnyankee," THE SOUTHERN COURIE
+A slim blonde in sunglasses said she did think about it, though.
+"They know their place and we know ours," she rea-

+Many other whites are curious when a white man sits in the "Negro" sec-

+When such a man stepped off a bus recently, a white woman stopped him.
+"Where y'all from, son?" she asked, "Huntsville," he replied.

+She nodded her head and said, "My daddy was right, Anyone from north of Birmingham IS a damnyankee,"

+THE SOUTHERN COURIE

+Prattville Schools

+Desegregate Quietly

+PRATTVILLE--Thirteen Negroes

+integrated the public schools without

+incident here last Wednesday, after a

+confusing week of threatening phone

+calls, a Molotov cocktail, and quiet

+concern among the white community.
+The week of confusion began on Aug.

+31, when night-riders tossed a homemade fire bomb at the home of a Negro

+couple on the outskirts of Prattville.